API Proxy Set Up

 Errors and Troubleshooting

-The MIG API v1 emits two types of errors: proxied VAN errors, and MIG API Proxy errors.
-Errors from MIG code follow the proposed problem details standard, with an additional “source” property to help identify the component.
+The API v1 emits two types of errors: proxied VAN errors, and API Proxy errors.
+Errors from DDx API code follow the proposed problem details standard, with an additional “source” property to help identify the component.

 VAN errors follow the scheme outlined in the VAN API error documentation.
-MIG performs light validation on request properties to ensure we only send requests that can succeed.
+DDx API performs light validation on request properties to ensure we only send requests that can succeed.
 If the Proxy is unable to deliver a request to the VAN API you will receive an error message.
-You can find examples of MIG error messages below.
+You can find examples of DDx API error messages below.

 Proxy-based errors will have source:proxy to help distinguish between proxy-based errors and VAN-based errors.